 6. Does the UEM product integrate with third-party tools and services?

-A UEM product must be able to integrate with other tools and services to carry out an effective and secure migration.
+A UEM product must be able to integrate with other tools and services to carry out an effective and secure Windows 10 migration.
 For example, many organizations rely on Active Directory or Azure AD for managing their Windows domains, or they use SCCM to carry out administrative tasks.
 They might also use tools for identity management, system monitoring or an assortment of other operations.

 An effective UEM product must be able to integrate seamlessly with these tools and services throughout the entire migration process and beyond.
 For instance, MobileIron integrates with SCCM, enabling administrators to view all endpoint devices from the SCCM console and take security actions, such as locking, unlocking and wiping devices.
 Workspace One integrates with Azure AD and Windows Hello for Business, and it supports comanagement with SCCM.